 “Names tell stories, especially place-names, and sometimes they even move, taking their history with them.”

-This journey through Lindisfarne is a meditation on the power of place, from the author of The Hidden Ways
+This journey to Lindisfarne is a meditation on the power of place, from the historian and award-winning author of The Hidden Ways

 ”[To the Island of Tides] is often beautifully evocative of places, the past and the landscape … compelling and revealing”